runemalm/OpenDDD.NET/README.md

 The list of technologies supported through the implemented adapters are constantly growing.

-Currently, we support PostgreSQL, RabbitMQ, Application Insights, MailChimp, Sendgrid and more.
+Currently, we support PostgreSQL, RabbitMQ, SMTP and more.

 If you find there's a specific technology you'd like to see as an adapter in the framework, please leave a recommendation, or perhaps create a pull request.
 All ports have a clearly defined interface and the [documentation](...) contains a section on implementing ports.